Elizabeth Wong: "I had begun with an image of fishermen hauling their nets out of the sea"

 EW: Yes!
 When I started writing the novel in 2008, the landscape had far fewer Malaysians writing about Malaysia—or for that matter, the Southeast Asian region in general.
 I think Tash Aw’s first novel came out around then.
 Writing in Manglish felt quite radical at that point in time; it is still radical, but there are now other writers who have done it quite successfully.

-ED: To wrap this up, can you recommend a couple of your favourite books, perhaps any writers who have been influential for you?
+ED: To wrap this up, can you recommend a couple of your favorite books, perhaps any writers who have been influential for you?

 ED: Haha, I have to confess my ignorance of Robert Jordan.
 Will look him up!